github/opensource.guide/overviews/os-contributing/index.md

 > How do we feel about these links/recommending outside places?

-- [GitHub Explore](https://github.com/explore): A page highlighting popular projects by language, GitHub popularity, or within your organization or those you follow.
+- [GitHub Explore](https://github.com/explore): Highlights popular and trending projects.
 - [GitHub Stars](https://github.com/stars?direction=desc&sort=created): Checking out the repositories another user stars is a great way to find interesting projects.
 Be [social](http://guides.github.com/overviews/socialize/).
 - [Layervault News](http://news.layervault.com): Many front-end and design projects are shared here.
 - [CodeTriage](http://www.codetriage.com/): A directory of projects with open issues.